Hydroxypropyl cellulose: Uses

 Lacrisert, manufactured by Aton Pharma, is a formulation of HPC used for artificial tears.
 It is used to treat medical conditions characterized by insufficient tear production such as keratoconjunctivitis sicca), recurrent corneal erosions, decreased corneal sensitivity, exposure and neuroparalytic keratitis.
 HPC is also used as a lubricant for artificial eyes.

 HPC is used as a thickener, a low level binder and as an emulsion stabiliser with E number E463.
 In pharmaceuticals it is used as a binder in tablets.

 HPC is used as a sieving matrix for DNA separations by capillary and microchip electrophoresis.

 HPC is used as a thickener, emulsifier, and stabilizer in cosmetic formulations such as shampoos, conditioners, and lotions.

-HPC is the main ingredient in Cellugel, which is used in book conservation.
-Cellugel is described as "A safe, penetrating consolidant for leather book covers affected by red rot" and is produced by Preservation Solutions.
+HPC is the main ingredient in Cellugel, described as a "safe, penetrating consolidant for leather book covers affected by red rot" by Preservation Solutions, and used in book conservation.

+HPC was used by conservators at the Firearms Museum at the Buffalo Bill Center of the West on the Forgotten Winchester, a Winchester Model 1873 lever-action centerfire rifle discovered in 2014 leaning against a tree in Great Basin National Park, Nevada.